 In elderly patients, in patients with advanced liver disease or in patients with debilitating disease, the usual starting dose is 0.25 mg, given two or three times daily.
 This may be gradually increased if needed and tolerated.
 The elderly may be especially sensitive to the effects of benzodiazepines.
 If side effects occur at the recommended starting dose, the dose may be lowered.

 How is Alprazolam Supplied

-Alprazolam Tablets, USP are available as:
+Alprazolam tablets are available as follows:

 When rats were treated with Alprazolam at 3, 10, and 30 mg/kg/day (15 to 150 times the maximum recommended human dose) orally for 2 years, a tendency for a dose related increase in the number of cataracts was observed in females and a tendency for a dose related increase in corneal vascularization was observed in males.
 These lesions did not appear until after 11 months of treatment.

 This product's label may have been updated.
 For current full prescribing information, please visit www.greenstonellc.com.